How to Prevent a Dental Implant Emergency: Tips from the Experts

 • Your dentist can detect early signs of infection or bone loss.

-• Professional cleaning removes plaque that brushingcan’t.
+• Professional cleaning removes plaque that brushing can’t.

 • X-rays can assess the integrity of the implant and surrounding bone.